Trauma-Team-International/Home/data/README.md

 ## COVID-19 ICU Burden: what can we learn from available ICU data?

+Examples of good use for this dataset:

+- Capacity analysis (e.g. "how many ventilators do we need for a certain patient flow?")
+- Survival analysis (e.g "how to increase rate of 1-year survival?")

 The dataset is aimed to be highly relevant to COVID-19 related ICU capacity problem related research and decision making.
 Most data science and research workflows can be performed with zero ETL.
 Full description of the dataset is provided [below](#overview).

 - [Dataset Themes](#pushpin-dataset-themes)